This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Children and adults with intellectual disabilities can participate in international sporting events through the Special Olympics.
 Not all children born with cerebral palsy will have intellectual disabilities, but those who do can still participate in adaptive sports through organizations like the Special Olympics.

-The goals of the Special Olympics include greater participation and inclusion; changing attitudes about intellectual disabilities; building strong communities and promoting health and fitness for everyone.[5]
+The goals of the Special Olympics include greater participation and inclusion, changing attitudes about intellectual disabilities, building strong communities, and promoting health and fitness for everyone.[4]

 Children living with cerebral palsy and intellectual disabilities can participate in real sports through the Special Olympics.
 They are given the opportunity to enjoy and benefit from athletics and physical fitness, as well as the confidence and personal growth that comes from competition.
-These young athletes even get the chance to develop leadership skills by mentoring other athletes.
+These young athletes even get to develop leadership skills by mentoring other athletes.

 Paralympics